-- Duolingo English Test score of at least 110 https://englishtest.duolingo.com/applicants - TOEFL score of at least 90 (for the internet-based test) - TOEFL score of at least 550 (for the paper-based test) - IELTS score of at least 6.5 - Successful completion of a post-secondary degree program in which the primary language of instruction was English. - b.
-Applicants from a country on the Purdue List of English-Speaking Countries (https://www.purdue.edu/oepp/resources/countries.html) who did not grow up speaking English in their home will also need to demonstrate English proficiency in one of the ways identified above. - c.
+- 4. Meet the appropriate English requirement: - a.
+Applicants whose first language is not English or not from a country on the Purdue List of English-Speaking Countries will need to demonstrate English proficiency at the graduate level in one of the following ways: - Duolingo English Test score of at least 110 https://englishtest.duolingo.com/applicants - TOEFL score of at least 90 (for the internet-based test) - TOEFL score of at least 550 (for the paper-based test) - IELTS score of at least 6.5 - Successful completion of a post-secondary degree program in which the primary language of instruction was English. - b.
+Applicants from a country on the Purdue List of English-Speaking Countries who did not grow up speaking English in their home will also need to demonstrate English proficiency in one of the ways identified above. - c.
 Applicants from a country on the Purdue List of English-Speaking Countries who grew up speaking English in their home will be asked to complete a web interview with a faculty member and a member of the Admissions or Registrar's staff. - 5.
 Provide a certified copy of government-issued photo identification (upload to application). - 6.
-WCIU is required by California law to notify applicants of WCIU's current accreditation status.
-Applicants must complete, sign, and submit the Notice to Prospective Students verifying that they have received the notification and intend to apply to WCIU. - 7.
+WCIU is required by California law to notify applicants of WCIU's current accreditation status. - 7.
 Meet the Technology & Computer Requirements